 In the classroom, Dennehy's student-athletes rank among the best in Hockey East.
-Twelve members of the men's ice hockey team earned Hockey East All-Academic Team distinction in 2013-14, marking the second time in the last five years that Dennehy's squad led the leauge in all-academic selections.
-Merrimack boasted 12 all-academic selections in 2012-13 and 10 more in 2010-11 and a league-leading 14 players earned the mark in 2011-12.
+A league-high 19 members of the men's ice hockey team earned Hockey East All-Academic Team distinction in 2013-14, marking the second time in the last five years that Dennehy's squad led the leauge in all-academic selections.
+Merrimack boasted 12 all-academic selections in 2012-13 and 10 more in 2010-11, while a league-leading 14 players earned the mark in 2011-12.
 Former Warrior Ryan Flanigan ('12) earned a spot on the Academic All-America squad, while the team as a whole was named a finalist for the top GPA among all Merrimack male programs.

-In Dennehy's eight previous seasons behind the bench, his teams have earned more Hockey East All-Academic Scholar Athletes of the Year than any other school and have recorded a 3.0 GPA or better in five straight seasons.
-Since the award's inception 21 years ago in the 1991-92 season, a Merrimack student-athlete has received the honor 11 times, most among all Hockey East schools.
+In Dennehy's 10 previous seasons behind the bench, his teams have earned more Hockey East All-Academic Scholar Athletes of the Year than any other school and have recorded a 3.0 GPA or better in five straight seasons.
+Since the award's inception in the 1991-92 season, a Merrimack student-athlete has received the honor 11 times, most among all Hockey East schools.

 Dennehy was named the seventh head hockey coach in Merrimack College history on June 30, 2005.
 Dennehy came from the University of Massachusetts Amherst where he worked with former UMass head coach Don Cahoon from 2000-2005.